2020 Best Tablets Under $200

 - Related: Best Wacom Tablet 2019

 The Lenovo Tab 4 8, just like Tab 4 10, sports an in-plane switching (IPS) panel screen with 1280×800 resolution and delivers a pixel density of 189 PPI.
-What the Lenovo Tab 4 8 lack in terms of display clarity it more than makes up in portability.
+What the Lenovo Tab 4 8 lacks in terms of display clarity it more than makes up in portability.
 Weighing just 0.68 pounds and with a battery run time of over 20 hours, the Lenovo Tab 4 8 is an ideal device for on-to-go use.

 The front-facing dual Dolby Atmos speakers are a surprising addition for its price point and offer a high-quality audio experience.